CodeMetalAI/iot-examples/README.md

 ## Base Python software

 - A good IDE for writing MicroPython or CircuitPython programs is [Thonny](https://thonny.org/).
+- Raspberry Pi Pico supports MicroPython.
+Its firmware can be found [here](https://micropython.org/download/RPI_PICO/).
 - Heltec Wireless Tracker supports MicroPython only.
 Its firmware can be found [here](https://micropython.org/download/ESP32_GENERIC_S3/).
 - Heltec Wifi LoRa V3 board supports both MicroPython (shared above) and CircuitPython that can be found [here](https://circuitpython.org/board/heltec_esp32s3_wifi_lora_v3/).

+Firmware for Raspberry Pi Pico can be installed via UF2 bootloader by holding down the BOOTSEL button while plugging the board into USB.
+The UF2 file should then be copied to the USB mass storage device that appears.

-Firmware can be flashed on the board using `esptool.py` as:
+Firmware for Heltec boards can be flashed on the board using `esptool.py` as:

 ```
 pip install esptool.py